yrfandrew/editorjs-subscript/README.md

-# Underline Tool
+# Subscript Tool

-Underline Tool for highlighting text-fragments for the [Editor.js](https://editorjs.io).
+Subscript Tool for highlighting text-fragments for the [Editor.js](https://editorjs.io).

 ## Installation